FHIR/fhir-package-loader/README.md

 ## Installation

 FHIR Package Loader is a [TypeScript](https://www.typescriptlang.org/) project.
 At a minimum, it requires [Node.js](https://nodejs.org/) to build, test, and run the CLI.
-Developers should install Node.js 16 (LTS), although other current LTS versions are also expected to work.
+Developers should install Node.js 18, although other current LTS versions are also expected to work.

 Once Node.js is installed, run the following command from this project's root folder: